mailvelope/keyserver/README.md

 # Api

 The key server provides a modern RESTful api, but is also backwards compatible to the OpenPGP HTTP Keyserver Protocol (HKP).
+The following properties are enforced by the key server to enable reliable automatic key look in user agents:

+* Only public keys with at least one verified email address are served
+* There can be only one public key per verified email address at a given time
+* A key ID specified in a query must be at least 16 hex characters (64-bit long key ID)
+* Key ID collisions are checked upon key upload to prevent collision attacks

 ## HKP api